quire-api/quire-api/src/main/resources/description.md

 > A webhook is used by Quire to call an app, while Quire API is used by an app to call Quire.
 > To receive these events, you have to specify a valid URL for Webhooks when configuring your app.

+For a complete guide, see our [blog post](https://quire.io/blog/p/webhook.html).

 ## System Events

 A system event is used to notify your app about system or app's activities.